sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates 99th percentile successful gitserver client operation duration over 5m.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#precise-code-intel-worker-codeintel-gitserverclient-99th-percentile-duration).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#precise-code-intel-worker-codeintel-gitserverclient-99th-percentile-duration).

 <sub>*Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).*</sub>